Guaranteed Rate Field

 The new ballpark’s most obvious tribute to the old one is the main scoreboard behind center field, known as the “exploding scoreboard” for the fact that it lights up and fireworks shoot from it whenever a Sox player homers or the team wins (the term was coined by former team owner Bill Veeck, who first had such a scoreboard installed at the old Comiskey).

 Speaking of the outfield, the concourse behind the bleachers is popular before and during games.
-There’s a party patio above it, in center field, as well as the Bullpen Sports Bar below it (in right field, at field level), a kids’ play area in left field, several statues of White Sox greats (the twin statues of Nellie Fox and Luis Aparicio turning a double play is our particular favorite) and mementos like a shower from the old Comiskey.
+There’s a party patio above it, in center field, as well as the Bullpen Sports Bar below it (in right field, at field level), a kids’ play area in left field, several statues of White Sox greats (the twin statues of Nellie Fox and Luis Aparicio turning a double play is our particular favorite) and mementos like a shower from the old Comiskey (yes, it works!).

 In fact, if you get tired of watching the game from wherever your seating area is, venture out into Guaranteed Rate Field’s outfield concourse, buy a cold one and have a merry old time.

-That’s what we did during our most recent visit — and don’t be deterred at all by sternly worded signs throughout the upper deck warning 500-level ticket holders that they can’t access any lower levels.
-We headed down during the middle innings, walked in like we knew what we were doing and made no eye contact with any ushers, and no one was the wiser.
+Don’t be deterred at all by sternly worded signs throughout the upper deck warning 500-level ticket holders that they can’t access any lower levels.
+During a recent visit, we headed down during the middle innings, walked in like we knew what we were doing and made no eye contact with any ushers, and no one was the wiser.

 Food and drink at Guaranteed Rate Field